Is your cat allergic to litter? A vet's guide to signs and treatment

 Can a cat be allergic to cat litter?

-While litter allergies are not widely documented in cats, and not much research has been done on this topic, they certainly can occur.
-Cats can develop allergies to any substance they’ve been repeatedly exposed to, and litter certainly carries a repeated exposure risk!
+Wondering can cats have allergies?
+Well, while litter allergies are not widely documented in cats, and not much research has been done on this topic, they certainly can occur.

 Not only do cats contact litter with their skin, they also tend to inhale dust and other allergens whenever they are in the litter box.
 These two factors create an environment where litter allergies can develop.